PROGRAM prepbufr

 > tar -xvf data.tar

-> /glade/u/home/rdadata/bin/cosconvert -b rawfile data.tar
+> /glade/campaign/cisl/dares/Observations/cosconvert -b data.tar

 The output of tar should yield individual 6-hourly NCEP PREPBUFR data files for the observations in the +/- 3-hour time windows of 00Z, 06Z, 12Z, and 18Z of each day.
-Note that DART obs_seq files are organized such that a 24 hour file with 4 observation times would contain observations from 3:01Z to 3:00Z of the next day, centered on 6Z, 12Z, 18Z and “24Z”.
+Note that DART obs_seq files are organized such that a 24 hour file with 4 6-hour observation windows would contain observations from 3:01Z to 3:00Z of the next day, centered on 6Z, 12Z, 18Z and “24Z”.
 In addition, there are some observations at 3:00Z on the PREPBUFR file labelled with 06Z.
 Then, in order to make a full day intermediate file incorporating all the required obs from the “next” day, you’ll need the PREPBUFR files through 6Z of the day after the last day of interest.
-For example, to generate the observation sequence for Jan 1, 2003, the decoded NCEP PREPBUFR text files for Jan 1 and 2, 2003 are needed, and hence the PREPBUFR files
+For example, to generate the observation sequence for Jan 1, 2003, the decoded NCEP PREPBUFR text files for Jan 1 and 2, 2003 are needed, and hence the following PREPBUFR files are needed:

 • prepqm03010106